harunamarun/Travelling-Salesman-Problem/README.md

 0. Go to this [link](https://harunamarun.github.io/week4-tsp/visualizer/
 ), if you want to just see the result of a fast solver.

 1. Open `solution_generator.py` and change file which you want to run.(`line20`)
+I implemented multiple solutions.
 The default file is `solver_1.py` which is my best solution, but it needs a long time.
 I used 24 CPU in Google Cloud Platform and the run time is one day:joy:
-If you want to try more easily I recommend using `solver_greedy.py`.
+Because of that if you want to try `solver_1`, I recommend adjust some parameters such as a beam search width.
-You can choose them.
 ```
 • solver_1
 • solver_using_nn
 • solver_using_chi
-• solver_greedy
-• solver_random
 ```

 2. Create outputs file.